addo-priscilla-research/Kumasi-no2-analysis-2019-2025-/README.md

 Coordinates: **6.69°N, 1.62°W**

+## Conclusion

+This study examined the temporal trends and meteorological influences on NO₂ concentrations in Kumasi, Ghana, from 2019 to 2025.
+The results indicate an increasing long-term NO₂ trend, with concentrations generally higher during the dry season and lower during the wet season.
+January recorded the highest NO₂ concentrations, while July recorded the lowest.
+These findings highlight the importance of considering seasonal meteorological conditions when assessing urban air quality in Kumasi.

 ## Reproducibility

 The analysis was conducted using Python and Google Colab.
 The repository contains the analysis code, notebook, datasets, results, and visualizations used in the study.